nicoB8/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/README.md

 [Create your free Azure account today](https://azure.microsoft.com/en-us/free/)

 ### Visual Studio
-To use the demo code, you are required to install Microsoft Visual studio.
+To use the demo code, you are required to install Microsoft Visual Studio.
 The minimum version of Visual Studio to use with the demo code is 2017 version 15.4.
 [You can download a free trial of Visual Studio here](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes)

-Visual Studio 2017 introduce the new installation experience.
+Visual Studio 2017 introduces the new installation experience.
 You can use it to customize your installation by selecting the feature sets�or workloads�that you want.
 Select ASP.NET and Web developement and select Azure development.

 ![img1][img1]